Betamethasone Dipropionate (bay-ta-METH-a-sone dye-PROE-pee-oh-nate), Calcipotriene (kal-si-poe-TRYE-een)

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- This medicine is for use on the skin or scalp only.
+- This medicine should be used on the skin or scalp only.
 Do not get it in your eyes, nose, mouth, or apply it on your face, under your arms, or on your groin area.
 Do not use on skin or scalp areas that have cuts or scrapes.
-If it does get on these areas, rinse it off right away.
+Rinse off any medicine that gets on these areas with water right away.

 - Wash your hands with soap and water before and after using this medicine.

 - Apply a thin layer to the affected area.
 Rub it in gently.

 - Topical liquid: